hpcugent/vsc_user_docs/mkdocs/docs/HPC/jupyter.md

 ![image](img/ood_jupyter_version.png)
 </center>

-Module names include the toolchain that was used to install the module (for example `GCCcore-13.2.0` in `plotly.py/5.18.0-GCCcore-13.2.0`).
+Module names include the toolchain that was used to install the module (for example `gfbf-2023b` in `SciPy-bundle/2023.11-gfbf-2023b`).
+To see which modules are compatible with each other, check the table on the [page about Module conflicts](troubleshooting.md#module-conflicts).
 To find the toolchain used by such a module (and the packages contained within a module), we can make use of `module show <module_name>`:

 ```shell